Fintan-contents/practice-collection-for-scrum-development/en/README.md

-# Scrum dev practice collection
+# Practice collection for scrum development

 This sheet lists actual issues that have occurred in scrums and how they can be solved.
 Use these as a guide when planning scrums or when you encounter problems.